 Bringing Baby Home Workshop

-This workshop will be rejuvenating.
+Your romance will be rejuvenated.
 You will spend two-days with the person you love, building tools for a lasting friendship, equality in parenting, and meaningful problem solving.
 Don't let the name fool you.
 This workshop is for anyone pregnant or parenting a human under the age of 3.

 The Bringing Baby Home workshop is based 40+ years of relationship research from The Gottman Institute.